Electoral district of Drummoyne

-Drummoyne is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is currently represented by Stephanie Di Pasqua since the 2023 New South Wales state election.
+Drummoyne is an electoral district of the Legislative Assembly of the Australian state of New South Wales.
+It is in Sydney's Inner West, stretching from Cockatoo Island in the east to Rhodes in the west.

+It has been represented by Stephanie Di Pasqua of the Liberal Party since the 2023 election.

 Geography

 On its current boundaries, Drummoyne includes the suburbs and localities of Abbotsford, Breakfast Point, Cabarita, Canada Bay, Chiswick, Cockatoo Island, Concord, Concord West, Drummoyne, Five Dock, Homebush (northern part), Liberty Grove, Mortlake, North Strathfield, Rhodes, Rodd Island, Spectacle Island, Rodd Point, Russell Lea and Wareemba.

 History

 Drummoyne was created in 1913.
 With the introduction of proportional representation, it was absorbed into the multi-member electorate of Ryde, but recreated in 1927.
 For much of the early 1900s, it was a marginal seat.
 Between the 1960s and 2000s, Drummoyne was a -leaning seat.
 Currently, the electoral district is represented by Liberal politician Stephanie Di Pasqua.

 Notably, the electorate was the scene of future Liberal Prime Minister John Howard's first run for parliament, in 1968.